-Make the most out of your Summit experience by exploring Kuching via our complimentary city tours!
+- Make the most out of your Summit experience by exploring Kuching!
+Join our city tours.

 Kuching City and Heritage Tour

 Lose yourself in the maze-like alleys of Old Kuching, practice your haggling skills at the bustling Central Markets and pay a visit to the fascinating Sarawak Museum.
 This comprehensive tour also includes many of the city’s most famous landmarks, like the Cat Statue, Tua Pek Kong Chinese Temple, the State Mosque and the Astana.
 You’ll be taken across the river to visit the unique Cat Museum, passing the magnificent State Mosque and the Astana, the former residence of the White Rajahs.
 Tour returns via the golden-domed City Mosque where you’ll proceed on foot through Old Kuching, visiting the colourful Central Markets and squeezing through narrow alleyways crammed with spice dealers and textile shops.
 Pass by the heritage buildings of the White Rajah era, the Pavilion, the Square Tower, the Court House, the Charles Brooke Monument and the Post Office.

 Sarawak Culture Village is one of the well-known “Living Museum” in Southeast Asia.
 This unique and lively cultural village was set up to preserve and showcase the wonders of Sarawak’s cultural heritage combining the attribute of its history, tradition, lifestyle and architecture with a dash of education and portion element of theatre to create a unique multi0cultural extravaganza.
 Sprawled across 17 acres, there are a total of seven unique traditional houses from various ethnic showcasing and demonstrating traditional daily activities of the respective tribes which give visitor a glimpse of longhouse lifestyle or a taste of exuberant Sarawak hospitality.